shadowga/website/_docs/1/e-troubleshooting.md

 ### Taking action
 To reveal an issue or suggestion, you may start a discussion on our forum.
 If your discussion is about an issue, please use the 'development' tag paired with a proper sub-tag (server, forum, or resource pack).

 If it's about a suggestion, use the 'suggestions' tag instead.
-After your post is voted on by our administrator team, it can be accepted or denied by an Executive or above.
+After your post is voted on by our administrator team, a verdict can be reached by an Executive or above.
 Here's what's required for revealing an issue or suggestion:
 * You must have a forum account.
 * You must make sure that nobody has made a discussion about your same topic.